Neppione/kali-i3/README.md

    -  rofi-theme-selector

-search for "squared-nord.rasi" and press alt + a.
+search for "squared-nord.rasi", press enter and press alt + a.
 Now you can use that theme.
 Feel free to add other themes from https://github.com/newmanls/rofi-themes-collection.